YamamotoLabUCSF/SampleSheet/README.md

 #### <span style="color:dodgerblue">2.4 External dependencies</span>

-*There are not external dependencies for SampleSheet*
+*There are no external dependencies for SampleSheet*

 <br>